Thewm/LatteMacchiato/README.md

 It was then decided that in the **exhaustive** and **complete** repository, I was able to introduce **8** useful tools for the developers in *VS Code Editor* .
 ***

 > Yes, you guessed right!!
-The name of this repository has nothing to do with its content, and only the author's interest in Latte Machiatto has given the name to Latte Machiatto :)))
+The name of this repository has nothing to do with its content, and only the author's interest in **Coffee** has given the name to Latte Machiatto :)))

 ### Enough talking, lets see extensions :